Colorado: Chasing Chickens - Birding Tour

 PHYSICAL DIFFICULTY: Mostly easy, but depending on where the White-tailed Ptarmigans are there may be some more difficult walking around Loveland Pass.
 Here we may walk up to a half-mile on hard snowpack at 12,000 ft (3650 m), and anyone who does not want to walk at this altitude can remain with the car.
 All of the lek viewing is either from a car, or from a blind, and all other birding is from along mostly flat roads or trails.
 The most walking is on days 2 and 5, when we may walk up to 2 miles.
 The entire Colorado portion of the tour is spent above 3300 ft (1000 m), with several days spent above 7500 ft (2300 m).

 CLIMATE: Potentially extremely variable.
-A wide range of temperatures are possible this time of year in Colorado (and Texas).
+A wide range of temperatures are possible this time of year in Colorado (and Kansas).
 Some years the overnight lows (and thus the temperature when we arrive at the leks early in the morning) can be at 0°F (-18°C) or even lower.
 Daytime highs on such days often don’t exceed 15°F (-9°C).
 However, other years the daytime lows don’t dip below 32°F (0°C), and daytime highs can reach into the 70s°F (above 21°C).
 Occasionally you can get both scenarios on the same trip, so it is important to be prepared for a wide variety of conditions.
 Rain is very rare on this tour, but snowfall (sometimes heavy) is possible.

 ACCOMMODATION: Good to excellent.
 All of the hotels and motels have typical amenities, including Wi-Fi.